cinosh07/NexGen-Intervalometer/README.md

 - Precise scheduling start with calendar
 - Precise scheduling ramping with calendar
 - You can pre-program your session at home and just plug it at location.
 Thanks to its RTC clock, it will start by itself at the right time.
 Just leave it and forget.
+- Up to 25 shooting profiles that you can manage, rename and configure.
 - 0.1 seconds steps
 - Bulb Mode
+- Easy to follow Interval result display (at the top of the application) that help notice in a snap any conflict in configurations (i.e. Interval shorter than the minimun length require)
 - Firmwate update via the web application
 - Camera Sentinel (to keep camera awake)
 - Work in cold condition